creditkarma/thrift-server/packages/dynamic-config/README.md

 Remote configuration allows you to deploy configuration independent from your application source.
 We support Consul as the remote configuration source.

 Remote configuration from Consul is given a higher priority than local configuration.
-When requesting a key from DynamicConfig the value will first be returned from Consul and only be returned from local config if it is not available in Consul.
+Values stored in Consul are assume to be JSON structures that can be deeply merged with local configuration files.
+As such configuration from Consul is merged on top of local configuration, overwriting local configuration in the resulting config object.

 You define what configs to load from Consul through the `CONSUL_KEYS` option.
 This option can be set when constructing an instance or through an environment variable for the singleton instance.